-What is the Texas, Environmental, Health, and Safety Audit Privilege Act ("Audit Privilege Act")?
+What is the Audit Privilege Act?
 Where can I find the Audit Privilege Act?
 What guidance is available on the Audit Privilege Act?
 What are the timeframes for conducting an Audit Privilege Act audit?

-What submittals are required under the Audit Privilege Act and whom should they be submitted to?
+What submittals are required under the Audit Privilege Act and to whom should they be submitted?
 Who can I contact for more information?

-What is the Texas Environmental, Health, and Safety Audit Privilege Act ("Audit Privilege Act")?
+Texas Environmental, Health, and Safety Audit Privilege Act ("Audit Privilege Act") History

-History:

-Approved in 1995 by the 74th Texas Legislature through House Bill 2473;

-Amended in 1997 by the 75th Texas Legislature through House Bill 3459;

-Amended in 2013 by the 83rd Texas Legislature through Senate Bill 1300 (verbiage added concerning preacquisition audits); and

-In 2017 the 85th Texas Legislature passed Senate Bill 1488 which codified the Audit Privilege Act in the Texas Health and Safety Code.
+Approved in 1995 by the 74th Texas Legislature through House Bill 2473; Amended in 1997 by the 75th Texas Legislature through House Bill 3459; Amended in 2013 by the 83rd Texas Legislature through Senate Bill 1300 (verbiage added concerning pre-acquisition audits); and In 2017 the 85th Texas Legislature passed Senate Bill 1488 which codified the Audit Privilege Act in the Texas Health and Safety Code.

-What is the Texas Environmental, Health, and Safety Audit Privilege Act ("Audit Privilege Act")?
+What is the Texas Environmental, Health, and Safety Audit Privilege Act?